A Routine for Stress Relief

 To help you release stress, we’ve created a quick 2-minute video that guides you through a sequence of breathing, cardio, and mobility exercises.
 This short yet effective routine is designed to help you reconnect with yourself and soothe any built-up tension.
 Here’s how these mindful movements can benefit you today:

-1. Breathing Exercises for Relaxation
+1. Pilates Breathing Exercises for Relaxation

 Focused breathing is a simple way to activate your body’s relaxation response, reduce stress, and promote mental clarity.
 Deep, controlled breaths help slow the heart rate, lower blood pressure, and encourage a sense of calm.